Izowiuz/iz-vcpkg-ports/README.md

 	-skip qtxmlpatterns
 ```
 This port configures Qt from 'monolithic', all-in-one source archive.
 It is not recomended to use it alongside regular Qt5 ports as Bad Things Could Happen [tm].

+Triplets tested to be working are *x64-windows-static* and *x64-linux*.